jopppis/playgrounder/README.md

 ## TODO

-- Add other Finnish cities
+- Add more Finnish cities
 - Security audit
 - Run coverage and improve it
 - Linter warnings